dkidney/gibbonsecr/README.md

 ## 1. Installation

-To download and install the necessary software to run the `gibbonsecr` package follow the instructions below.
+This section provides some instructions For downloading and installing the necessary software to run the `gibbonsecr` package.

 ### Install R

-Make sure you have the latest version of **R** installed.
+Firstly, make sure you have the latest version of **R** installed.

 [Download R for Windows](https://cran.r-project.org/bin/windows/base/)